 Thank you for all that you do!

-In 2020 CNAS recognized outstanding faculty and staff for the ninth straight year.
-This year our celebration is virtual for now but we will be together soon!
-The award winners were nominated by departmental personnel committees, department heads, or students.
-The nominations were then reviewed by a faculty committee for the faculty/staff awards and by a student committee for the student-nominated award.
-Dean Jahnke is proud to announce the following award winners for 2020!
+In 2023 CNAS is recognizing outstandging faculty and staff for the 12th straight year.
+The award winnders were monimated by departmental personnel committees, department heads, or students.
+The nominations were then reviewed by a faculty committee for the faculty/staff awards and a student committee for the student nomated award.
+I am proud to annouce the following award winners for 2023 along with Associate Dean Jorge Rebaza.
+The award winners receive a certificate and a small monetary award.

 Atwood Research and Teaching Award

-The 2020 recipient of the Atwood Research and Teaching Award is Dr. Kevin Mickus from the Department of Geography, Geology and Planning.
+The 2023 recipient of the Atwood Research and Teaching Award is Dr. Deb Finn from the Department of Biology.

 CNAS Excellence Awards for Staff